 Preparing a Foundation for Your Shed or Backyard Structure

-The four most common foundations used for a shed or backyard structure are: Concrete block, limestone pad, post platform, and concrete.
+The five most common foundations used for a shed or backyard structure are: Concrete block, limestone pad, post platform, concrete and slab.

-In this guide, we’ll review these four options and help you decide which base type might be best for your situation.
+In this guide, we’ll review these five options and help you decide which base type might be best for your situation.